 Exercise reduces the risk of many chronic diseases and cancers.
 Physically active women are 25 percent less likely to develop breast cancer than those who are inactive since weight gain after menopause is a known risk factor.

 Movement protects against injury and disease and makes life more enjoyable, so incorporate more movement into your routine.
 Have fun with it!
 Try out different classes at Mercy Fitness Center to mix things up and keep exercise fun so you’ll look forward to your workouts.

 Alcohol can increase the risk of many cancers, including breast cancer.
 Even low levels of consumption increase risk, so limit your alcohol intake as much as possible to reduce your risk.
 Also, enjoy a variety of colorful foods.
 Some studies have shown that a diet that is rich in vegetables, fruit, poultry, fish, and low-fat dairy products may have a cancer-protective benefit.

 Focus on self-care

-Take time for yourself and stay connected with your body and aware of any changes that might signal a health challenge.
+Take time for yourself and stay connected with your body and be aware of any changes that might signal a health challenge.
 You’re the foremost expert on what feels normal for you.
 Anytime you’re just not feeling well, you’re suffering from unexplained fatigue, or you just have a nagging sense that something isn’t right, see your doctor.
 List your symptoms and their duration, plus any stresses or other changes to your diet or daily routine.